verdaccio/website/website/translated_docs/pt-BR/config.md

 <small>Since: <code>verdaccio@3.0.0</code></small>

-`npm audit` é um novo comando lançado com a [npm 6.x](https://github.com/npm/npm/releases/tag/v6.1.0).
-Verdaccio inclui um plugin de middleware integrado para lidar com este comando.
+`npm audit` is a new command released with [npm 6.x](https://github.com/npm/npm/releases/tag/v6.1.0).
+Verdaccio includes a built-in middleware plugin to handle this command.

 > If you have a new installation it comes by default, otherwise you need to add the following props to your config file